3 Steps To Winterize A Boat Engine

 You might not realize just how devastating a quick freeze can be, but trust me when I tell you that winter can cost an unprepared boat owner a repair bill in the tens of thousands.
 Please winterize your boat engine!

 Here is my own tale of terror: Being a California native, I didn't think much of moving to Michigan.
-We were going from saltwater to freshwater so I assumed not much preparation was needed.
+We were going from saltwater to freshwater, so I assumed that not much preparation was needed.
 Little did I know that I needed to winterize my boat engine.
 It just wasn't something people in my sphere had ever talked about.

-I wasn't totally clueless, I knew there would be a freeze so I dry-docked my vessel.
+I wasn't totally clueless; I knew there would be a freeze, so I dry-docked my vessel.
 Little did I suspect that might have been the most expensive mistake of my life.
 Spring finally rolls around and I'm ready to hit the lake, but my boat wasn't.
 She was in literal shambles due to my carelessness.

 $5,000 dollars went down the drain due to a cracked manifold just because I didn't know how to simply winterize a boat engine.
 Don't end up like me.
 Here are three steps that you can use to winterize a boat engine and ensure that you steer clear of potential disaster.